Skip to content

 #Save Each Draft to Your Camera Roll Manually

 This is the fastest method when you have under a dozen drafts.
-We timed it on an iPhone 15 and a Galaxy S24 in February 2026, and each draft took around 35 to 50 seconds end to end:
+Each draft takes roughly 35 to 50 seconds end to end:

 The video lands in your camera roll at the same resolution TikTok recorded it.
 Captions, stickers, and effects bake into the file, so you keep the edit.
 The downside: you can’t re-import the video back into TikTok as a draft later, only as a fresh upload.